kanak2606/Superstore-Food-Data-Analysis/README.md

 Contributions and feedback are always welcome!
 Please feel free to reach out if you have any suggestions or if you would like to contribute to this repository.

 ## Contact
-If you have any questions or concerns, please feel free to contact me at [email address] or through my GitHub account.
+If you have any questions or concerns, please feel free to contact me at Kanak.poddar@gmail.com or through my GitHub account.
 Thank you for visiting my Superstore and Food Forecasting Data Analysis with Tableau repository!